Ray’s FFmpeg Commander: Easy Video Conversion and Editing Tool

 ♾ Watermark System

 Design a text watermark once and apply it across all your exports.
+Supports custom fonts, position, opacity, size, shadow, and background box controls.

-▶ Built-in Preview Player
+▶ Built-in Directors Chair Preview Player

 ✏️ Text Overlays